Zineddine Belaïd: International career

 In June 2021, Zineddine Belaïd was called up by Madjid Bougherra for the first time to the Algeria A' national team against Liberia to inaugurate the new stadium in Oran in 5–1 victory.
 On 2 January 2023, Belaïd was selected for the 28-man squad to participate in the 2022 African Nations Championship.
 Belaïd played all the matches reaching the final, settling for runner-up after the defeat against Senegal.
 On 30 May 2023 the FAF publish the list of Djamel Belmadi for the two matches of the month of June, Where is called Belaïd for the first time and his first match was against Uganda in the Africa Cup of Nations qualification.
 On 29 December 2023, Belaïd was named by Djamel Belmadi to Algeria's 26-man squad for the 2023 Africa Cup of Nations.

+On 31 May 2026, Belaïd was named in Vladimir Petković's 26-man Algeria squad for the 2026 FIFA World Cup.